sky-uk/ruby-bootcamp/tutors.md

 * Separating the terminal output into a UI object (which also helps to stub out the UI during testing)
 * Using a loop to walk through the quiz steps
-* Normalising user input and modelling it internally using question/answer objects
+* Normalising user input and modelling it internally using `Question`/`Answer` objects

 We've found candidates have gotten stuck on this exercise, specifically around testing the program end-to-end as at first it can be unclear how to test the `puts` and `gets` calls.

+Candidates have also become stuck surrounding the application learning from questions and adding that information to an internal database.

 ## Workshops